BtoB (band): BtoB Blue

-In September 2016, BtoB revealed their first unit group, BtoB Blue (비투비 블루) consisting of the group's vocalists, Eunkwang, Changsub, Hyunsik and Sungjae.
+In September 2016, BtoB revealed their first unit group, BtoB Blue (비투비 블루) consisting of the group's vocalists, Seo Eun-kwang, Lee Chang-sub, Im Hyun-sik, and Yook Sung-jae.
 BtoB Blue released the digital single, "Stand By Me", on September 19, 2016.

-BToB Blue released the digital single, "When It Rains", on August 2, 2018.
-The single was composed by group member Hyunsik.
+BtoB Blue released the digital single, "When It Rains", on August 2, 2018.
+The single was composed by group member Im Hyun-sik.

 BtoB 4U

-In October 2020, BtoB revealed their second unit group, BtoB 4U consisting of members Eunkwang, Minhyuk, Changsub and Peniel.
-Minhyuk explained that the name means 'For you' and also refers to how there are four members in the unit.
+In October 2020, BtoB revealed their second unit group, BtoB 4U consisting of members Seo Eun-kwang, Lee Min-hyuk, Lee Chang-sub, and Peniel.
+Lee Min-hyuk explained that the name means "For you" and also refers to how there are four members in the unit.
 They debuted with their first mini-album Inside with title track "Show Your Love" on November 16, 2020.

 90Tan

-On July 23, 2024, it was announced that BtoB members Eunkwang and Minhyuk would form the sub-unit 90Tan.
+On July 23, 2024, it was announced that BtoB members Seo Eun-kwang and Lee Min-hyuk would form the sub-unit 90Tan.
 They debuted on July 31 with the single "Tang Tang Tang".